flowsn4ke/frmx/README.md

 ### FrmX Component

 FrmX needs only two props to do its job, `initialValues` and `onSubmit`.
-There is, however, a number of props you can pass to make your life easier:
+There is, however, a number of props you can pass to make your life easier and to validate your form data:
 ```js
 <FrmX
 // the structure of your form data